Select for ---> CURRENT LDO/CWO RECRUITING BRIEF

 Recommendation must be personally signed by the CO, not "By direction".
 The CO's recommendation verifies the accuracy of the applicant's statements, as well as all enclosures.

 CO's endorsement must contain the following statement.
-"Applicant meets all requirements outlined in OPNAVINST 1420.1B, NAVADMIN 147/18, and the Physical Fitness Standards of OPNAVINST 6110.1J."
+"Applicant meets all requirements outlined in OPNAVINST 1420.1B, NAVADMIN 161/20, and the physical fitness standards of OPNAVINST 6110.1J."

 IN-SERVICE PROCUREMENT BOARD

 LDOs and CWOs are selected for appointment by In-Service Procurement Selection Boards.
 A new board is convened each fiscal year, usually in January, for approximately three weeks.
-The results are normally released to the fleet by NAVADMIN message in February.
-Selectees are commissioned monthly, beginning 1 October.
+The results are normally released to the fleet via NAVADMIN message around February.
+Selectees are commissioned monthly, beginning 1 October of the FY selected for.
 Details are included in the message.

 In addition to senior LDOs, board membership includes officers of the line and various staff corps to allow the senior member of the board to establish internal panels with a good knowledge of the requirements of each occupational specialty.
 Each member of the board is sworn to select the best qualified candidates without prejudice or partiality.